molgenis/molgenis/docs/developer_documentation/integration-tests.md

-# Running the platform integration tests
+# Platform integration tests
 If you've checked out the code and made changes to the platform, you may want to run the platform integration tests.
 These are some instructions on how to run the integration tests on your developer machine.